blackdoor/blog/_posts/2018-12-16-simple-front-end.md

 ## Example

-You can see a demo of an app built this way [here](https://kag0.github.io/handlestrap) (log in with any username and password).
+You can see a demo of a typical app with login built this way [here](https://kag0.github.io/handlestrap) (log in with any username and password).

 Content pages [like this one](https://github.com/kag0/handlestrap/blob/master/whosits.html) are very simple at just over 60 lines long.